-The one poster featured Martin Luther King, Jr. standing in front of a crowd on the top-half of the poster, with the quote “Do you stand up for your rights…” The second bottom half of the same poster showed former NFL player Colin Kaepernick kneeling with the quote “…or take a knee?”
+The one poster featured Martin Luther King, Jr. standing in front of a crowd on the top-half of the poster, with the quote “Do you stand up for your rights…” The second bottom-half of the same poster showed former NFL player Colin Kaepernick kneeling with the quote “…or take a knee?”

 This poster was vandalized and torn down.
-It has since been replaced and rehung by the University.
+It has since been replaced and rehung by the university.

-It was hung above Stroud Hall’s main entrance, with a depiction of Donald J. Trump holding a golf club walking in the opposite direction of a young boy laid dead by the beach, with his head in the water.
+It was hung above Stroud Hall’s main entrance, with a depiction of Donald J. Trump holding a golf club walking in the opposite direction of a young boy dead by the beach, with his head in the water.

-A hat with the Puerto Rican flag on it sits beside him, and in the background, there is a tiny island with the Puerto Rican Flag.
+A hat with the Puerto Rican flag on it sits beside him, and in the background, there is a tiny island with the Puerto Rican flag.

-Originally, the art works were displayed around campus with no caption or description of the artist’s message.
+Originally, the artworks were displayed around campus with no caption or description of the artist’s message.
 Heter said that this was to allow for people to get their own interpretation from it.

 Then, about three to four days later, captions were put up beside the posters, along with the artist’s intention.

-Professor Heter described that the purpose of this project was, “to give students a platform to express their own views on inclusion.”
+Professor Heter described that the purpose of this project was “to give students a platform to express their own views on inclusion.”

 He wanted the students to use their art to show what inclusion meant for them.

-Posters have received both positive and negative feedback coming from students, staff and facility.
+The posters received both positive and negative feedback coming from students, staff and facility.

 In a tweet last week, the President of ESU’s College Republicans Matthew Deegan said “@PresidentWelsh is this the political position the University is taking?
 ESU logo top left corner.”
 Deegan was referring to the Trump poster in Stroud Hall.